jplaulau14/build-club-x-meta/README.md

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review Ollama and FastAPI documentation
+2. Review service-specific READMEs in each directory
+3. Check Ollama, FastAPI, or SvelteKit documentation
-3. Open an issue in the repository
+4. Open an issue in the repository